CCBDA-UPC/Cloud-Computing-QuickStart/Python-Quick-Start.md

 Python is a widely used programming language (source code is now available under the GNU General Public License – GPL) started by [Guido van Rossum](http://en.wikipedia.org/wiki/Guido_van_Rossum) that supports multiple programming paradigms.

-Although it is an interpreted language rather than compiled language and therefore programs might take up more CPU time (important detail for us, people from Computer Architecture department), Python has a gentle learning curve.
+Although it is an interpreted language rather than a compiled language, and therefore programs might take up more CPU time (important detail for us, people from Computer Architecture department), Python has a gentle learning curve.
 Python is readable, writeable, and endlessly powerful.
 Its simplicity lets you become productive quickly.

 Python is the programming language of choice for many of my courses at the Facultat d'Informàtica de Barcelona (Barcelona School of Informatics, FIB), the teaching institution of the Universitat Politècnica de Catalunya - BarcelonaTech (UPC) in charge of university education in the fields of computer science, computer engineering, and related matters.
+Python is also the soul of **[Django](https://www.djangoproject.com/)**, *"the web framework for perfectionists with deadlines"*.
+Python & Django allow you to create stunning web apps in a matter of a few days or even hours.

 This hand-on quickstart guide is a "Simple Beginner’s guide" that provides a fast-paced introduction to the essential characteristics of Python.
 It is intended for those students of any CS Master Courses who have no prior knowledge of Python to help them learn the required background knowledge by themselves.